 Year of Scotland’s Stories 2022

-Stories of magic, ghosts, witches, haunted castles and tales of mystical figures such as Kelpies abound, and there are the oral traditions handed down through generations in Scotland’s many diverse communities.
-We invite visitors to join us in exploring the rich history of Scotland’s stories in 2022, including a programme of events which will take place across the year.
+We invite visitors to join us in exploring the wealth of Scotland’s stories in 2022, including a programme of events which will take place throughout the year.

 St Andrew’s Day